AromaKitsune/Windows-XAML-Styles/README.md

 * Replace the user name text with anything you want
 * Replace the "Local Account" text or email address text (if linked with a MS account) with anything you want
-* Removed the MS 365 and OneDrive buttons from the System page
+* Removed the MS 365 and OneDrive buttons from the System section

 ## How to apply Custom XAML Styles